Sally E. Dean – The Artist

 Since 2011, Sally leads the ‘Somatic Movement & Costume Project’ – designing multi-sensorial costumes that elicit specific psycho-physical experiences, in collaboration with costume designers, that lead to workshops, performances, films and talks.
 Her writings about the project have been published in ‘Studies in Costume and Performance’ Journal (2016), ‘Dance and Somatic Practices’ Journal (2011, 2015), ‘Scene: Critical Costume’ (2014), ‘Embodied Lives’ book (2015), and forthcoming chapter in the book ‘Skinner Releasing Technique Emerging Narratives’.
 She is an MPhil candidate at Royal Holloway University (Drama/Theatre department).

 Sally’s artistic practice seeks to create ‘portals’ for perceptual shifts – in the form of cultural immersion, sensory re-configuration and integration, dis- and re-orientation, collaboration and limitation.
 The intent is to induce alternative states of ‘being’ and ‘perceiving’ for both performer and audience alike.
 This approach is highly informed by somatic-based practices and techniques.

 Her performances play on the edge of the magical and ritualistic, to the ordinary and mundane.
 Site, costume, language and physicality collide – creating a highly visceral and sculptural landscape of poetic imagery and dream-like narratives.
 Each moment evokes a theatrical ‘scene’ heading towards the surreal and absurd.

 Sally’s performance work is informed by her eclectic background and training in Amerta Movement (Javanese performer Suprapto Suryodarmo), somatic-based movement (Skinner Releasing Technique™), site-based performance, playwriting, Butoh, and body-based theatre.
-Her recent two years of living in Java, Indonesia (2007-2008) and her ongoing connection to Indonesia, continues to inspire her artistic process, teaching and performance making.
+Living in Java, Indonesia (2007-2008) and her ongoing connection to Indonesia, continues to inspire her artistic process, teaching and performance making.
 Sally’s artistic work is immersive and site-specific, presented in performance-timed events or as ongoing, live, durational gallery installations.
 She currently is experimenting with the performance/audience relationship as a ‘gallery type’ dialogue – inviting audience to choose their own time and spatial relationships to the performance work itself.

 As a performer, Sally’s immediate and raw intimacy is tucked into explosions of physicality and quiet, subtle, minimal movement.
 Layers of juxtapositions surface and are toyed with: the grotesque and the beautiful, animate with the inanimate, violent and gentle, public and private.